computedAsync

 }

-Load users when button clicks
+Load users only when a button is clicked:

 <div>

-<button class="btn btn-primary" (click)="load()" [clrLoading]="deferredUsersState()?.loading === true">
+<button class="btn btn-primary" (click)="load()" [clrLoading]="deferredUsersState()?.isLoading">

 Load Users